Firdous2307/3-Tier-Architecture-with-AWS-CloudFormation/README.md

 I do not know why I keep getting an error anyime i try to **AssociatePublicIpAddress** for my `TestServerInstance``.
 I have a Public Subnet, so i am thinking, I do not need to assign it, it will automatically do that for me, but no it does not.

+Okay, so the issue was not enabling public IP address for my subnet, Fixed that already.